kevinsogo/compgen/docs/GENERATORS.md

 . . . . . . . . . # .
 '''

-# 4 times more '.'s than walls.
-Walls can be '#' or 'X' with equal probability.
+# approximately 4 times more '.'s than walls
+# walls can be '#' or 'X' with equal probability
 draw_grid(gen_random_grid(rand, 8, 11, Tile('.', weight=4),
                                        Tile('#', 'X', weight=1)))
 '''